Executive Order Or Memorandum? Let's Call The Whole Thing An 'Action'

 While presidents have treated executive memorandums as just as binding as executive orders, Cooper says, "there really is not a clear body of case law or statutes on that."

 As for "executive actions," Cooper says the phrase is very generic.
-He explains that executive actions are "merely a category" of different policy tools that presidents often use — including executive orders and memorandums — that has no separate legal meaning onto itself.
+He explains that executive actions are "merely a category" of different policy tools that presidents often use — including executive orders and memorandums — that has no separate legal meaning itself.

 Regardless of the word appearing after "executive," if his first week in office is any indication, it seems President Trump's pen won't be getting a rest any time soon.